 Gwynneth Clifton Tainton

 Birth, Marriage and Death informationGwynneth Clifton Tainton was born in 1885 at Riversdale, Cape Colony, RSA.
-She married Thomas Burt Glanville, son of Ernest Glanville and Emma Priscilla Powell, after 1902 at RSA.
-Gwynneth Clifton Tainton died in 1967 at RSA.
+She married Thomas Burt Glanville, son of Ernest Glanville and Emma Priscilla Powell, after 1902 in the RSA.
+Gwynneth Clifton Tainton died in 1967 in the RSA.

 Other informationHer married name was Glanville.
 South African Women's Who's Who 1935